caffeine-suite/caffeine-script/README.md

 ## Good Design and Programming Languages

 Good design in programming, just like in anything else, is important.
-Sadly, good design princinples are rarely applied to programming tools.
+Sadly, good design principles are rarely applied to programming tools.
 I'm on a mission to change that.
 All well-designed things have the following properties.
 I aim to design CaffeineScript and it's related tools with these in mind:

 * beautiful
 * pleasurable to use